symbiote-h2020/L2demoHelpers/README.md

 * [CoreAAM](https://github.com/symbiote-h2020/AuthenticationAuthorizationManager/tree/L2-demo-CORE )
 * [Platform1AAM](https://github.com/symbiote-h2020/AuthenticationAuthorizationManager/tree/L2-demo-PLATFORM1)

-To run L2demo:
+#### Setting up the demo:
+1. Delete the *symbiote-aam-tests-database* and *symbiote-platform-aam-tests-database*
-1. Run Core Authentication and Authorization Manager using e.g. gradle bootRun command and wait until a message that confirms it is up and running, port 8801
+2. Run Core Authentication and Authorization Manager using *gradle bootRun* command and wait until there is a message that confirms it is up and running at port 8801.
 It should be left running in the background.
-2. Run three steps from L2Demo associated with Core AAM Operations (as described in point above)
-   1. P1_PlatformsRegistrationInCoreAAM
-   2. P2_Platform1AAMKeyStoreGeneration
+3. Register the platform in Core AAM (i.e. *P1_PlatformsRegistrationInCoreAAM*)
+4. Generate the platform keystore (i.e. *P2_Platform1AAMKeyStoreGeneration*).
-      - After performing this step remember to move generated `platform_1.p12` file to PLATFORMAAMS's `src/main/resources` folder
+5. Move generated `platform_1.p12` file to PLATFORMAAMS's `src/main/resources` folder
-   3. P3_FederationRegistration
-3. Run Platform Authentication and Authorization Manager using e.g. gradle bootRun and wait until it is up and running.
-This one should be left running in the background as well, port 8802
+6. Run the Platform AAM use using *gradle bootRun* and wait until there is a message that confirms it is up and running at port 8802.
+It should be left running in the background.

-4. Run remaining steps associated with Platform AAM Operations.
+#### Access the resource without registering to the PAAM
+1. Run *P5_L2demoClient*.
+It stops with message: *"USER_NOT_REGISTERED_IN_REPOSITORY"*, which showcases that you cannot access resources without an account in the PAAM

+#### Registered user tries to access without federation creation
+1. Register a user in PAAM by running *P4_UserRegistrationInPlatform1*.
+2. Run *P5_L2demoClient*.
+    - Access with ***HOME TOKEN*** fails
+    - ***FOREIGN TOKEN*** cannot be acquired without federation creation

+#### Registered user tries to access after federation creation
+1. Create the federation by running *P3_FederationRegistration*.
+2. Run *P5_L2demoClient*.
+    - Access with ***HOME TOKEN*** fails
+    - ***FOREIGN TOKEN*** is acquired and access to the resource is successful
+    - Press enter to continue the *L2DemoClient*.
+It stops with message: *"Access to federated resource using the cached FOREIGN token from CoreAAM was GRANTED.
+It should not."*

+#### Registered user tries to access after federation deletion
-   1. P4_UserRegistrationInPlatform1
+1. Run *P5_L2demoClient*.
-   2. P5_L2demoClient - it stops with message: " Waiting for operator to update the federation".
-Then P6 should be performed.
-   3. P6_FederationUpdate
-   4. P5_L2demoClient should be continued passing any character to console.
-5. If performed correctly, follwing message should appear:
+    - Access with ***HOME TOKEN*** fails
+    - ***FOREIGN TOKEN*** is acquired and access to the resource is successful
+2. Delete the federation by running *P6_FederationUpdate*
-> Access to federated resource using the cached FOREIGN token was denied as the token was revoked by the issuer due to platform1 no longer being in the federation
+3. Press enter to continue the *L2DemoClient*.
+It stops with message: *"Access to federated resource using the cached FOREIGN token was denied as the token was revoked by the issuer due to platform1 no longer being in the federation"*

+#### Registered user tries to access after federation deletion again
+1. Register a user in PAAM by running *P4_UserRegistrationInPlatform1*.
+2. Run *P5_L2demoClient*.
+    - Access with ***HOME TOKEN*** fails
+    - ***FOREIGN TOKEN*** cannot be acquired without federation creation